-- Attending events.
+Attending events.
 As I’ve already indicated, there’s a whole range of events that take place in SL.
 DJ events are very popular – with a whole range of musical styles to chose from – where the resident DJing streams music from their computer.
 Live music events (guitarists, pianists, etc) also attract big audiences.
 If you’re a writer like me then open mic events, where you can read aloud your work, happen on a daily basis.
 There are also workshops and classes.
-There are also art galleries, which hold opening parties for new exhibitions.
 Also very popular are shopping events, where well-known creators release exclusive products, sometimes around a specific theme.
 Linden Labs (creators of SL) maintain an events diary here – though not everyone advertises their events in this way.
 Most event venues will have their own ‘group’ that you can join, so that when they put on an event they can send out a message about it to all group members.
 If you comes across a venue that you like, then, join its group so that you can find out about more things happening there.

 How do I get to all these different places?